 Enzymatic Marinades for Tenderness

-While enzymatic marinades are great for tenderness you should be careful not to allow the meat to marinade too long.
-The enzymes in such marinades are great but if left too long can cause the meat to become mushy instead of tender.
+Marinades, when used properly can help create fantastic flavors, just don’t let your meat stay in too long.
+The enzymes in such marinades are great but, if left too long can cause the meat to become mushy instead of tender.

-Fruits such as raw pineapple, kiwi, figs, papaya, honeydew melon, and ginger helps break down meats and connective tissue to make them more tender.
-Pay attention to how long you use this marinade to prevent having your protein in the marinade too long can cause your meat to break down too far.
+Fruits such as raw pineapple, kiwi, figs, papaya, honeydew melon, and ginger helps break down meats and connective tissue to tenderize meat properly.
+Pay attention to how long you use this marinade; leaving your meat in a marinade too long can cause your meat to break down too far.

-Fruit enzymes, while they are great for tenderizing can be slowed or halted by heat.
-These enzymes are heat tolerant and require higher temperatures to slow the process of tenderization.
-That is why when put on the grill it may take a little longer for the slowing the process of the tenderizing enzymes and before the true action of the grill begins.
+Fruit enzymes, while they are great for tenderizing can be slowed or halted by the proper heat.
+That is why when you put your meat on the grill it may take a little longer to slow the process of tenderizing.

-The use of fruit enzymes will actually help your digestion since the enzymes have already begun the process of making the amino acids in your protein available for easier digestion.
+Using fruit enzymes to help tenderize your meat may help your digestion; since the enzymes have already begun the process of breaking down your protein for easier digestion.

 Buttermilk and Yogurt May be the Best Marinades

-Buttermilk and yogurt have been used for centuries in countries like India, Iran, Italy, Lebanon and Turkey as a means not only of tenderizing meats but adding flavor to the meat.
+Buttermilk and yogurt have been a staple for marinades in countries such as India, Iran, Italy, Lebanon, and Turkey as a means not only of tenderizing meats but adding flavor to the meat.
 These countries were the leaders in enhancing their food with marinades.

-Yogurt and buttermilk both are lower in fat than regular milk but also have lactic acid which is the catalyst that starts the tenderizing process.
-That is one of the reasons that buttermilk is so often used in Southern Fried Chicken for that very reason.
+Yogurt and buttermilk both are lower in fat than regular milk but also have lactic acid which serves as the catalyst to start the tenderizing process.
+Buttermilk is so often used in Southern Fried Chicken for that very reason.
 The lower fat content is especially important for those people who have to watch their fat intake especially, if they may have issues with their heart.

-When using buttermilk as a marinade, find the freshest herbs for your recipe that you can.
-The fresher your herbs in your recipe the more pronounced the flavor will be.
+When using buttermilk as a marinade; find the freshest herbs for your recipe that you can.
 Buttermilk heightens the flavor in a way no other marinade can.
+The fresher your herbs in your recipe the more pronounced the flavor will be while working with the buttermilk for breaking the meat down for a truly succulent flavor.

-It may seem that chicken is the protein that benefits from marinating in buttermilk or yogurt but that is not the case.
-Indeed, lamb or pork can be marinated with yogurt to include a flavor that when mixed with the herbs and spices of the local area make for a truly succulent meal.
-Your meal will not only be delicious but tender as well.
-Imagine your pride in your grilling prowess after using one of these marinades.
+It may seem as if the chicken is the protein that benefits most from marinating in buttermilk or yogurt, however; lamb or pork can be marinated with yogurt or buttermilk that when mixed with the right herbs and spices of the local area, make for a truly succulent meal.
+Your meal will not only be delicious but tender as well; imagine your pride in your grilling prowess after using one of these marinades.

 What is the Right Marinade for You

-Finding the right marinade for you will depend upon the flavor profile your are hoping to achieve.
+Finding the right marinade for you will depend upon the flavor you are hoping to achieve.
 Marinades may be used for most any meats; the marinade may be savory, sweet, or tangy.

-Many people like only the acidic marinades while others like the enzymatic marinades.
+Many people prefer acidic marinades, while others, prefer enzymatic marinades.
 Dairy marinades have been around for centuries with great success.
 The type of meat you decide upon will determine help you decide upon the proper marinade to use.

 Each of these methods of marinating have their own strengths and flavor profiles.
 You will need to make the decision as to which marinade you prefer for each cut of meat.
 As you consider your options, remember you are grilling for taste.

 This post contains affiliate links.